Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Conclusion

 \section{Conclusion}

 In this survey, we provided a comprehensive overview of detection methods for machine generated text, carefully evaluating the technical and social benefits of different approaches and including novel research focusing on topics such as adversarial robustness and explainability.
 We provided context for this review with an overview of natural language generation (NLG) models, and a deep analysis of current threat models.
 Our exploration of threat models, when viewed alongside our survey on applied detection research, suggests that current domain-specific defenses are not adequate to defend against the vast majority of upcoming threat models.
+Recent NLG advances, which combine dramatic improvements in text quality with unparalleled ease-of-use, further highlight the urgent nature of developing improved defenses against abuse of machine generated text.

 Our central conclusion is that the field of machine generated text detection has a multitude of open problems that urgently need attention in order to provide suitable defenses against widely-available NLG models.
-Existing detection methodologies often do not reflect realistic settings of class imbalance and unknown generative model parameters/architectures, nor do they incorporate sufficient transparency and fairness methods to ensure that such detection systems will not themselves cause harm.
-Preventing widespread abuse of NLG models will require coordinated effort across technical and social domains --- alignment between AI researchers, cybersecurity professionals, and non-technical experts will be essential for humans to realize the benefits of high-capacity NLG systems while reducing the societal damage caused by their inevitable abuse.
+Existing detection methodologies often do not reflect realistic settings of class imbalance or unknown model architectures, nor do they incorporate sufficient transparency and fairness methods to ensure that such detection systems will not themselves cause harm.
+Preventing widespread harms from NLG models will require coordinated effort across technical and social domains, necessitating alignment between AI researchers, cybersecurity professionals, and non-technical experts.
+While there are a wide range of threat models and open research problems to consider, tackling these challenges is essential for humans to realize the benefits of high-capacity NLG systems while reducing the damage caused by their inevitable abuse.